endymion1818/deliciousreverie-2023/src/content/posts/delusions-of-grandeur.md

 What I take away from this experience is that I need to "stay foolish", and instead of having delusions of grandeur, be prepared to take knocks like this as jolts of advancement.
 I realise too that I want to improve—I'm not content to go through life without continuously improving my professional abilities.

-And that, I think, can count for something."
+And that, I think, can count for something.